Devoxx4Kids-NPO/littil-backend/docs/set-up-your-development-environment.md

 - Java 11
 - Maven
 - Docker
-- quarkus cli
+- Quarkus cli

-### SDKman
+### SDKMAN!
-SDKman is an util which you can use on all unix based systems.
-This includes all Linux distributions but also MacOS.
+`SDKMAN!` is an util which you can use on all unix based systems.
+This includes all Linux distributions, but also MacOS.
-SDKman makes it really easy to not only install Java on your machine but most utilities which are commonly used within the Java eco-environment.
-You can use the following guide to install SDKman on your machine:
+`SDKMAN!` makes it really easy to not only install Java on your machine but most utilities which are commonly used within the Java eco-environment.
+You can use the following guide to install `SDKMAN!` on your machine:

-You can install SDK by running the following command on your machine:
+You can install `SDKMAN!` by running the following command on your machine:

 ```shell
 $ curl -s "https://get.sdkman.io" | bash
 ```

-To use `SDKman` you can either run the command below or restart your terminal.
+To use `SDKMAN!` you can either run the command below or restart your terminal.
 ```shell
 $ source "$HOME/.sdkman/bin/sdkman-init.sh"
 ```